Last Updated on September 6, 2023 by Tim Wells

 Once you’re on the home screen, click into the box in the center marked “Enter a URL or Search Term.”

-Here, you’re able to enter a specific web URL, if you know it, or enter a keyword to search in Google.
+Here, you can enter a specific web URL, if you know it, or enter a keyword to search in Google.

-In the box, type “Sky Go APKMirror“, or click on this link to take you directly there.
+In the box, type “Sky Go APKMirror “or click this link to take you there.